taxlegit-dev/vectorless-rag/README.md

  **🧪 Cookbooks:**
 - [Vectorless RAG](https://docs.pageindex.ai/cookbook/vectorless-rag-pageindex): A minimal, hands-on example of reasoning-based RAG using PageIndex — no vectors, no chunking, and human-like retrieval.
-- [Vision-based vectorless RAG](https://docs.pageindex.ai/cookbook/vision-rag-pageindex): Experience OCR-free document understanding through PageIndex’s visual retrieval workflow that retrieves and reasons directly over PDF page images.
+- [Vision-based Vectorless RAG](https://docs.pageindex.ai/cookbook/vision-rag-pageindex): Experience OCR-free document understanding through PageIndex’s visual retrieval workflow that retrieves and reasons directly over PDF page images.
 </details>

+---

 # 📑 Introduction to PageIndex

 Are you frustrated with vector database retrieval accuracy for long professional documents?
 Traditional vector-based RAG relies on semantic *similarity* rather than true *relevance*.
 But **similarity ≠ relevance** — what we truly need in retrieval is **relevance**, and that requires **reasoning**.
 When working with professional documents that demand domain expertise and multi-step reasoning, similarity search often falls short.

-Inspired by AlphaGo, we propose **[PageIndex](https://vectify.ai/pageindex)** — a **_vectorless_**, **reasoning-based RAG** system that builds a *hierarchical tree index* for long documents and *reasons* over that index for *retrieval*.
-It simulates how **human experts** navigate and extract knowledge from complex documents through **tree search**, enabling LLMs to *think* and *reason* their way to the most relevant document sections.
+Inspired by AlphaGo, we propose **[PageIndex](https://vectify.ai/pageindex)** — a ***vectorless***, **reasoning-based RAG** system that builds a **hierarchical tree index** from long documents and uses LLMs to **reason over that index** for retrieval.
+It simulates how *human experts* navigate and extract knowledge from complex documents through *tree search*, enabling LLMs to *think* and *reason* their way to the most relevant document sections.
 PageIndex performs retrieval in two steps:

-1. Generate a "Table-of-Contents" **tree structure index** of documents
+1. Generate a “Table-of-Contents” **tree structure index** of documents
 2. Perform reasoning-based retrieval through **tree search**

 <div align="center">